-It is illegal for customers to purchase (or for anyone to sell, buy for, or distribute samples of, or furnish) any tobacco products, vapor products, alternative nicotine products, or e-liquid products to any person under 21 years of age.
+21 years old is the minimum age for customers to purchase (or for anyone to sell, buy for, or distribute samples of, or furnish) any tobacco products, vapor products, alternative nicotine products, or e-liquid products.
 (See Restricted Products section).

 Any person who sells Restricted Products in any form or cigarette papers shall have the right to deny a sale to any person.

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).

 Note: The new federal 21 year minimum-age for FDA regulated products of all tobacco and vaping products (SEE Restricted Products section) was declared immediately effective on December 20, 2019.
 This law allows for no exceptions.

 You must Check photo ID of everyone appearing under age 30 who attempts to purchase FDA regulated products and verify the customer is of legal age to purchase.
 This is an each-and-every time requirement (even if you know the person to be of legal are.)
 If you "carded" them yesterday, you must "card" them again today!